RavoPL/fitness-den/README.md

 ### Design

-N/A - colours, fonts and wireframes
+N/A - fonts (Graduate and Teko with Arial, Helvetica, sans-serif as back-up)

 ### Facebook 'Fitness Den' Mock-Up